kobinary/socialtracker/README.md

-# socialtracker
+# Social Tracker
-An app to track your social media status.
-Having an easy, simpler and readable dashboard with the essential data.
+A simple, clean and neat app to track your social media status.
+Having an easy and readable dashboard with the essential data you want to know.